THEME: THE VINEYARD OF THE LORD

 TO CHRISTIAN LEADERS

-The Lord expects from Christian leaders accountability for the vineyard of Christians entrusted to them.
+Like the owner of the vineyard mentioned in the gospel reading, the Lord expects from Christian leaders accountability for the Christians entrusted to them.
 This entails, among others:

 - The administration of the sacraments;